Somluck Kamsing: Movie career

 He has later played athletic roles in Thai movies, notably Kerd ma lui.

 He appeared in Fearless with Jet Li, although his scene was cut from the international release of the film.
 However, a special version was shown in cinemas in Thailand in March 2006, in which his scene was restored.
 He portrayed a boxer who challenges Jet Li's character.

 He was seen recently on screens playing a Muay Thai trainer in A Prayer Before Dawn.

 Singing career

-He also made his debut as a singer in 2006, performing at the Pattaya Music Festival and releasing an album and a music video (featuring fellow boxer Khaosai Galaxy as a shy man being approached by a young woman).
+He also made his debut as a singer in 2006, performing at the Pattaya Music Festival and releasing an album and a music video (featuring fellow boxers Khaosai Galaxy and Samart Payakaroon as a shy man being approached by a young woman).